piyush-kurur/piyush-kurur.github.io/contents/posts/2016-09-27-Haskell-2016-impressions-of-a-first-timer.md

 ---
-title: Haskell 2016: impressions of a first timer
+title: "Haskell 2016: impressions of a first timer"
 tags: Haskell
 ---